 In co-operation with Rheinmetall and MAN the IfL did the acoustical measurements and developed a muffler for the 120 mm gun of the Leopard 2.
 The goal of this investigation was to reduce the noise load from shots with large guns in the vicinity of military testing facilities and other facilities where shooting is done from defined positions …

 The general idea of this type of muffler is to expand the propellant gases into an appropriate tank and store the gas there until pressure and motion are low enough that they can leave the tank in a steady subsonic flow into the surrounding air.

 The viral image reportedly shows a large muffler around the barrel of a M109 155mm self-propelled howitzer.
 We weren’t able to find information about this specific testing session, but the test results from an earlier prototype are available and show that while this muffler was able to dampen the noise of the blast, it hardly “silenced” that blast.

-IfL reported that this muffler reduced the noise of a 120mm gun on a Leopard 2 tank from near 115 decibels to 100 decibels for observers about a quarter mile away from the blast.
+IfL reported that this muffler reduced the noise of a 120mm gun on a Leopard 2 tank from near 115 decibels to 100 decibels for observers about a quarter kilometer away from the blast.
 The noise reduction was greatest at lower frequencies:

 It should be noted that the muffler pictured in this viral photograph is not the first of its kind.
 A photograph of a similar muffler can be viewed in the 1969 issue of “Army Research and Development News” magazine: